 Either they are impressive projects including facilities to produce electricity, or they are simple reservoir/tank dams for collecting the natural water resources.

-Dams: Monumental Fiascos
+Building Dams: Monumental Fiascos

 Half a dozen dams are very large-scale civil engineering enterprises used to produce electricity as well as serve as water reservoirs.
 They may impact regions twice as large as Belgium, affecting the fragile ecosystem of the arid and semi-arid areas.